zzzprojects/EntityFramework-Classic/docs/pages/features/net-core.md

 Even if Microsoft has created a new library named `EF Core`, we also added the support for the .NET Core to Entity Framework Classic since we believe that a lot of developers still prefer `EF6` over `EF Core`.

-Here are some features in EF6 which are not supported in EF Core:
+Here are some features present in EF6 that still hasn’t been implemented in EF Core.
+By using EF Classic, you will be able to use those feature in a .NET Core Environment:

-- EDMX/ Graphical Visualization of Model
-- Entity Data Model Wizard (for DB-First approach)
 - ObjectContext API
 - Querying using Entity SQL.
-- Automated Migration
 - Inheritance: Table per type (TPT)
 - Inheritance: Table per concrete class (TPC)
 - Many-to-Many without join entity